Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound interchangeable, but in West Virginia they're two different services, and the difference decides who pays.

-If you're pricing assisted living in West Virginia for a parent, plan around roughly $5,600 a month, a real number to sit with before you tour a single building.
+If you're pricing assisted living in West Virginia for a parent, plan around roughly $6,340 a month (about $76,080 a year), a real number to sit with before you tour a single building.

 If you're trying to decide between assisted living and a nursing home in Idaho, the choice really comes down to one thing: how much medical care your loved one needs.